 York University's MSW

-York's School of Social Work is recognized as having one of the most progressive and socially responsive social work programs in Canada.
+York's School of Social Work is recognized as being one of the most progressive and socially responsive social work programs in Canada.
+The School is centered around human rights, social justice and anti-oppression and is committed to teaching from a critical approach which recognizes the ways that individual problems are shaped by social structures that reflect deeply inequitable power relations in society.

-Noted for its commitment to human rights, social justice and anti-oppression, the School offers a full–time and part–time graduate advanced standing program leading to a Masters of Social Work degree, and a two–year MSW program designed for students who do not have a Bachelor of Social Work, but who have an undergraduate degree in a related subject.
+The School offers a full–time and part–time Advanced Standing Master of Social Work degree, and a Two–Year Master of Social Work program designed for students who do not have a Bachelor of Social Work, but who have a four-year undergraduate degree in a related field.

-York's MSW graduate program takes an approach to research and teaching that places diversity of experience (due to race, class, ability, sexual orientation, age, gender, and religious/spiritual affiliation) as central to understanding how oppression, marginalization and assistance are constructed for persons in need of social work services.
-Some of the key objectives of our programs are to:
+York's MSW program places diversity of experience (due to race, class, ability, sexual orientation, age, gender, and religious/spiritual affiliation) as central to understanding how oppression, marginalization and assistance are constructed for persons in need of social work services.
+The program’s key objectives are to:

-- Prepare students to conduct advanced social work practice in a manner that is sensitive to issues of difference, including a complex understanding of the dynamics of social location in practice contexts.
+- Prepare students for social work practice that is sensitive to issues of difference, including a complex understanding of the dynamics of unjust power relations in practice contexts; and

-- Create opportunities for students to study specialized, advanced practice and to experience applied research.
+- Create opportunities for students to experience applied research.